-Hurricane Harvey, What is the impact of climate change ?
+Hurricane Harvey, What impact of climate change ?

 In full political news on global climate change, the terrible Hurricane Harvey questioned some scientists about the link between warming due to human activities and intense weather events increasing in recent years.